emilythestrangee/myDFIR_SOC/Day 14 - How To Create Alerts and Dashboards in Kibana (Part 1).md

 **Steps:**

 - Navigate to **Maps** under the **Analytics** menu.
-- Filter data using the saved query:
+- Filter data using the saved query and paste it into the search bar:

-`system.auth.ssh.event:* and agent.name:"MYDFIR-Linux-emaan" and system.auth.ssh.event:Failed`
+`system.auth.ssh.event:* and agent.name:MYDFIR-Linux-emaan and system.auth.ssh.event:Failed`

 - Click **Add Layer** → select **Choropleth Layer**.
 - Configure layer:

     - **Boundaries Source:** Administrative Boundaries → World Countries